-- 1.12 The coordination of the EIA, the preparation of the ES and the assessment of potential community and social, cultural heritage, and landscape and visual effects of the proposals have been undertaken by Terence O'Rourke Ltd, which is a member of the IEMA EIA Quality Mark scheme.
-Assessments of other environmental issues have been undertaken as follows: - Air quality, dust, odour, carbon and greenhouse gas emissions, and health risk - Fichtner Consulting Engineers Ltd - Ground conditions and the water environment, noise and vibration, and traffic and transport - Ramboll UK Limited - Natural heritage Lindsay Carrington Ecological Services - 1.13 Details of the relevant expertise and qualifications of the competent experts involved in the preparation of the ES are provided in technical appendix B.
+- 1.13 The coordination of the EIA, the preparation of the ES and the assessment of potential community and social, cultural heritage, and landscape and visual effects of the proposals have been undertaken by Terence O'Rourke Ltd, which is a member of the IEMA EIA Quality Mark scheme.
+Assessments of other environmental issues have been undertaken as follows: - Air quality, dust, odour, climate change, and health risk Fichtner Consulting Engineers Ltd - Ground conditions and the water environment, noise and vibration, and traffic and transport Ramboll UK Limited - Natural heritage Lindsay Carrington Ecological Services - 1.14 Details of the relevant expertise and qualifications of the competent experts involved in the preparation of the ES are provided in technical appendix B.